i-zzya/Election_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/99618784/159184229-80b20d35-9157-402e-baf1-b6f41e235513.png)

 ## Challenge Summary
-After running our election analysis we learned that Diana Degette won by a land slide.
+After running our election analysis we learned that Diana Degette won by a majority.
+Out of the total overall votes of 367,111 she received 272,892 of them.
+Followed by Stockham with 85,213 votes and Doane with 11,606 votes.
+DeGette won 73.8% of the votes followed by Stockham's 23% and Doane's 3.1%.
+We also learned that Denver had the largest voter turnout.